-Thanks to generous donors, additional funding for the Booth Public School Transportation Fund will be available for the 2017-2018 school year.
-Check back in April to apply for your funds for next school year!
+Thanks to generous donors, additional funding for the Booth Public School Transportation Fund is available for the 2017-2018 school year.
+Click here for the Booth Museum Public School Transportation Fund Application.

 Explore the American West through the paintings, sculptures and objects in Booth Western Art Museum’s collection.
 Spend time in the Civil War Gallery or the Carolyn & James Millar Presidential Gallery featuring portraits, notable facts and an original signed letter by each United States President.

 Student tour programs are designed to meet Georgia Performance Standards and Common Core Standards in language arts, social studies and visual arts while engaging student’s critical and creative thinking skills.
 Discover the array of curriculum-based programs and field trip opportunities available to students throughout the year and take your students on a field trip they will always remember.